myshell-ai/OpenVoice/README.md

 **2. Cross-Lingual Voice Cloning.**
 Please see [`demo_part2.ipynb`](demo_part2.ipynb) for an example for languages seen or unseen in the MSML training set.

+**3. Gradio Demo.**.
+We provide a minimalist local gradio demo here.
+We strongly suggest the users to look into `demo_part1.ipynb`, `demo_part2.ipynb` and the [QnA](QA.md) if they run into issues with the gradio demo.
+Launch a local gradio demo with `python -m openvoice_app --share`.

 **3. Advanced Usage.**
 The base speaker model can be replaced with any model (in any language and style) that the user prefer.
 Please use the `se_extractor.get_se` function as demonstrated in the demo to extract the tone color embedding for the new base speaker.